coleygroup/sparrow/README.md

 TODO: describe optimization problem, constraints, and objective function

 ## TO DO list
-1. Complete tutorials, both that require ASKCOS and that do not require ASKCOS
+1. Search for starting materials through ChemSpace API instead of naive definition
-2. Search for starting materials through ChemSpace API instead of naive definition
+2. Get starting material cost from ChemSpace and include in objective function
-3. Get starting material cost from ChemSpace and include in objective function
+3. Add reaction conditions and incorporate into constraints/objective function
-4. Add reaction conditions and incorporate into constraints/objective function
+4. Update tree visualization to show compounds and conditions (not just IDs)
-5. Update tree visualization to show compounds and conditions (not just IDs)
+5. Add CLI functionality